-The lighting of product and food photography is very important.
+The lighting conditions of product and food photography are very important.
 There are three main ideas behind lighting the dishes and foodstuffs you are photographing.

 For some really creative ways of lighting your food photography, look at our article here.

 Using one light will leave you one set of shadows.
-Combining the light source with reflectors help to minimalise these harsh areas and pull out the detail.
+By combining the light source with reflectors helps to minimalize these harsh areas.
+You’ll have more detail to play around with.

-These give a constant flow of light, which can be moved for different angles and the light can be muted or intensified.
+Softboxes give a constant flow of light.
+They can be moved to obtain different angles or muting an otherwise harsh light.

 How to Shoot Food Photography